Ask PM to speak in Parliament on Manipur, give roadmap for bringing peace in state: Opposition urges President | Politics

 Kharge later said that the President has assured to look into their memorandum and demands.

-Among the leaders who accompanied the Congress chief were Tiruchi Siva, Kanimozhi, Rajiv Ranjan 'Lallan' Singh, Adhir Ranjan Chowdhury, Gaurav Gogoi, Sushil Kumar Gupta, Sushmita Dev, Jayant Singh, Manoj Jha, among others.
+Among the leaders who accompanied the Congress chief were Sharad Pawar, Tiruchi Siva, Kanimozhi, Rajiv Ranjan 'Lallan' Singh, Adhir Ranjan Chowdhury, Gaurav Gogoi, Jairam Ramesh, Farooq Abdullah, Sanjay Singh, Sudeep Bandyopadhyay, Mahua Maji, Jose K Mani, Vaiko, Sanjay Raut, Sushil Kumar Gupta, Sushmita Dev, Jayant Singh, Manoj Jha.

-Kharge said the prime minister has neither been coming to the House nor making a statement on what steps he intends to take to bring peace and normalcy in the state.
+Kharge said the prime minister has neither been coming to the House nor making a statement on what steps he intends to take to bring peace and normalcy to the state.

-The Congress chief also said that the opposition has been demanding a discussion in both houses of Parliament on Manipur but the government is disallowing.
+The Congress chief also said that the opposition has been demanding a discussion in both houses of Parliament on Manipur but the government is not allowing it.

 ''My mike is shut off within seconds after I am allowed to speak in Rajya Sabha and then the treasury benches start making noise.
-This is an insult to the leader of the opposition,'' he said, adding this is happening despite the Chairman saying that he sees the Leader of the House and that of the opposition equally.
-Trinamool Congress leader Sushmita Dev also asked the president to nominate two Manipuri women from different communities to the Rajya Sabha to help rectify the ''grievous harm'' inflicted on women of the state.
-She made the suggestion when a delegation of the opposition bloc met the President.
+This is an insult to the leader of the opposition,'' he said, adding this is happening despite the Chairman saying that he sees the Leader of the House and the Leader of Opposition as equals.

+He pointed out that after repeated adjournment motions were rejected in the Lok Sabha, the opposition moved the 'No Confidence Motion'.
+Even that has been delayed and put off for discussion very late in the session.

+He observed that it may eventually be discussed for a couple of days after which the government will make a statement and parliament will get adjourned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)